Aylur/astal/docs/src/content/docs/ags/theming.md

 ```

 :::caution
-`App.apply_css` will apply over other stylesheets applied before.
+`App.apply_css` will apply on top of other stylesheets applied before.
 You can reset stylesheets with `App.resetCss`
 :::